National Human Trafficking Hotline • 1-888-373-7888

 Local law enforcement officers and advocates make contact daily with child victims of sex trafficking.
 These victims are frequently in need of basic supplies such as clothing, hygiene supplies, and food.

-Please mail donations (Checks only please) to:
+Please mail donations (checks only please) to Oregon OATH at:

 MCSO - OATH